EvaldoNeto/mikrotik-profiler/README.md

 As a simple example there is a file name test_api.py, you can run it indefinitely and check the graphic to see how the given api call impact the mikrotik CPU usage

-ps: You can check all database temporary variables in the docker-compose file.
+## Influx variables

+All influx variables are defined in the file influx-variables.env.
+Change them as you need/want